geegatomar/DESIS-Project-Stock-Market-Simulator/README.md

 1. Fork the project, and clone locally
 2. Use a virtual environment, and then install all dependencies using 'requirements.txt' file provided.
-3. To initialize all fixtures, find the command in the Makefile.
-Make sure you populate the db with fixtures before running the app.
+3. Create the database by doing the 'migrate' in django: python3 manage.py migrate
-4. Check the Makefile for common commands, and you can directly execute them also.
+4. Make sure you populate the db with fixtures before running the app.
+To initialize all fixtures, run the following commands: python3 manage.py loaddata bots_data python3 manage.py loaddata stock_data python3 manage.py loaddata bot_shares_data
-5. Also make sure to do the 'makemigrations' and 'migrate' in django.
+5. Finally, run the project using the following command: python3 manage.py runserver

-- TODO: Add more to this
+6. Check the Makefile for common commands, and you can directly execute them also.

 ### Project Explanation
 - TODO: Add explanation